Some Like It Hot: Awards and nominations

 The film was inducted in 1989 into the National Film Registry by the Library of Congress.
-The Writers Guild of America ranked the film's screenplay the 9th greatest ever written.
+The Writers Guild of America ranked the film's screenplay the ninth greatest ever written.

 Adaptations

 An unsold television pilot was filmed by Mirisch Productions in 1961 featuring Vic Damone and Tina Louise.
 As a favor to the production company, Jack Lemmon and Tony Curtis agreed to film cameo appearances, returning as their original characters, Daphne and Josephine, at the beginning of the pilot.
 Their appearance sees them in a hospital where Jerry (Lemmon) is being treated for his impacted back tooth and Joe (Curtis) is the same O blood type.

-In 1972, a musical play based on the screenplay of the film, entitled Sugar, opened on Broadway starring Elaine Joyce, Robert Morse, Tony Roberts and Cyril Ritchard, with book by Peter Stone, lyrics by Bob Merrill, and (all-new) music by Jule Styne.

-In 1975 a Bollywood remake of this movie was released as Rafoo Chakkar.
+In 1975, a Bollywood remake was released as Rafoo Chakkar.

 A 1984 stage production at the Claridge Hotel & Casino in Atlantic City, New Jersey, starred Joe Namath as Joe.

 A 1991 stage production of this show in London featured Tommy Steele and retained the film's title.

 Tony Curtis, then in his late 70s, performed in a 2002 stage production of the film, this time cast as Osgood Fielding III, the character originally played by Joe E. Brown.

+Broadway

+The 1972 musical Sugar, based on the film screenplay, opened on Broadway starring Elaine Joyce, Robert Morse, Tony Roberts, and Cyril Ritchard, with book by Peter Stone, lyrics by Bob Merrill, and (all-new) music by Jule Styne.

-On 5 January 2019, Marc Shaiman and Scott Wittman in an interview with Graham Norton on BBC Radio 2 confirmed they were writing the music and lyrics for a new adaptation separate from the 1972 production.
+On January 5, 2019, Marc Shaiman and Scott Wittman confirmed they were writing the music and lyrics for a new adaptation in an interview with Graham Norton on BBC Radio 2.
 The version had aimed for a Broadway production in 2020, but was delayed by the COVID-19 pandemic.
-On 20 April 2022, the production was confirmed to star Christian Borle at the Shubert Theatre with previews beginning 1 November 2022, with music by Shaiman, music and lyrics by Shaiman and Wittman, and book by Matthew Lopez and Amber Ruffin.
+On April 20, 2022, the production was confirmed to star Christian Borle at the Shubert Theatre with previews beginning November 1, 2022, with music by Shaiman, music and lyrics by Shaiman and Wittman, and book by Matthew Lopez and Amber Ruffin.
+The Broadway production went on to win four Tony Awards at the 76th annual ceremony in 2023: Casey Nicholaw for Best Choreography, Charlie Rosen & Bryan Carter for Best Orchestrations, Gregg Barnes for Best Costume Design of a Musical, and J. Harrison Ghee for Best Leading Actor in a Musical.
+Ghee was the first openly non-binary actor to be both nominated for and to win a Tony Award, along with Alex Newell, who won for their role in Shucked.